bidaye-lab/dlc_utilities/unified_pipeline/README.md

     Note: Since the unified pipeline code is not on the main branch of this repository but instead on the `unified-workflow` branch, if you are using the command line interface to clone it, make sure to specify the branch when running the clone command.
     To clone this branch specifically: `git clone -b unified-workflow <the URL to this repository>`

-4. Install local modules
+4. Install local modules (Once repo is cloned)
+    - Activate the DLC environment
+    - Enter the directory you cloned into and run `pip install -e .`
+    - Activate the Anipose environment
-    - Once you have cloned the repo, enter the directory you cloned into and run `pip install -e .` (Make sure you have the Anaconda environment active)
+    - Enter the directory you cloned into and run `pip install -e .`